Medium modifications to jet angularities using SCET with Glauber gluons: Jet Angularity Distributions in vacuum

+where $L_s \equiv \ln(\mu\, R^{1-a}/p_T)$ is the large logarithm associated with the soft scale.
 The final ingredient of our factorization theorem is the hard matching function ${\cal H}_{c\to i}$ which is observable-independent and has been computed in Ref.~\cite{Kang:2016ehg}.
-As this piece is independent of the measurement observable, we move the discussion of the fixed-order result as well as the solution of the RGEs to Appendix~\ref{app:pert}.